bodwood/Pizza-Parlor/README.md

 ## Description

-_This web application allows users to input a number and return a result of Beeps!, Boops!, and Won't you be my neighbor?._
+_This web application allows users to build a pizza with their choice of toppings._

-_Users can enter a number and view the resulting string of Beeps!, Boops!, Won't you be my neighbor?_
+_Users can select the size of pizza and up to 9 different toppings_

+_The total price of their pizza will be displayed after clicking the submit order button_

 ## Setup/Installation Requirements